-As part of federal requirements, OVR has collaborated with the SCVR and the HDI since 1996 to coordinate the annual OVR Consumer Satisfaction Survey (CSS).
+Since 1996, the Human Development Institute (HDI) at the University of Kentucky has coordinated the annual Kentucky Office of Vocational Rehabilitation Consumer Satisfaction Survey at the request of the Statewide Council for Vocational Rehabilitation.
+As s part of federal requirements, OVR has collaborated with the Statewide Council for Vocational Rehabilitation (SCVR), the state's SRC, and the University of Kentucky Human Development Institute (HDI) since 1996 to coordinate the annual OVR Consumer Satisfaction Survey (CSS).
 The most recent survey was for cases closed between October 2021-September 2022.
 The CSS was presented to the SCVR at the quarterly meeting on April 24, 2023.
-The sample of people randomly selected to participate was stratified to reflect the population of all consumers with cases closed in fiscal year 2022.
+The sample of people randomly selected to participate was stratified to reflect the population of all consumers with cases closed in fiscal year

+2022.
 IQS Research contacted consumers by email and/or telephone in January through March of 2023 to participate in the survey.
 A total of 1,042 individuals participated in the survey which was available as both a telephone and online survey, with responses included from each of the districts.
 Phone surveys accounted for 38.1% of responses and 61.8% of responses were collected via online surveys.
 The overall response rate for the survey was 23.8%.
 There was a 46% response rate via phone contacts and 18% via email contacts.
 HDI compiled the results, and the final report was reviewed by the SCVR Consumer Services and Program Evaluation Committee prior to HDI presenting to the entire council during the April 2023 quarterly meeting.
 A total of 1,042 individuals participated in the survey with responses received from each of the 19 field districts.
-The overall statewide consumer satisfaction was 88.8% with an average score of 3.49on a four-point scale (1 = very poor, 2 = poor, 3 = good, and 4 = very good).
-The CSS is funded each year to gauge the satisfaction of consumers and identify areas of improvement.
+The overall statewide consumer satisfaction was 88.8% with an average score of 3.49 on a four-point scale (1 = very poor, 2 = poor, 3 = good, and 4 = very good).

-3. Comprehensive Statewide Needs Assessment (CSNA):
+Comprehensive Statewide Needs Assessment (CSNA)

-OVR contracted with the University of Kentucky, Human Development Institute (HDI) to complete the triennial Comprehensive Statewide Needs Assessment (CSNA) to identify gaps in existing services that can be reduced through programs and policies by the OVR.
+OVR contracted with the University of Kentucky, Human Development Institute to complete the triennial Comprehensive Statewide Needs Assessment (CSNA)to identify gaps in existing services that can be reduced through programs and policies by the KYOVR.
 A mixed method of online surveys and forums was used to collect insights about the rehabilitation needs of Kentuckians with disabilities.
 The insights gained from the CSNA will provide the information needed for the development of the State Plan for services.
 The Needs Assessment was carried out by OVR staff working with the staff and faculty at the Human Development Institute (HDI).
-The CSNA is performed at least once every three years to assess the needs of individuals throughout the state and advise the agency regarding steps to take to ensure accessible and equitable service.